pooleja/DnsE16/README.md

-dns - Dynamic DNS management service
+DnsE16
 ====================================

+This project is adapted from Jeff Garzik's 21 playground21 DNS prototype.
+See [here for the details](https://github.com/jgarzik/playground21/tree/master/dns): https://github.com/jgarzik/playground21/tree/master/dns

 Summary:  Dynamic DNS domain management system

 Once connected to your BIND9 DNS servers, this server enables you to monetize your domain by selling

 	YOUR-NAME-HERE.example.com